gevannmullins/linux_server/README.md

  - postgres=# CREATE DATABASE catalog;
  - postgres=# \q
  - postgres:~$ exit

+ grader:~$ sudo adduser catalog

+ grader:~$ sudo -i -u postgres
+ postgres:~$ createuser --interactive -P
+ Enter name of role to add: catalog
+ Enter password for new role:
+ Enter it again:
+ Shall the new role be a superuser? (y/n) n
+ Shall the new role be allowed to create database? (y/n) n Shall the new role be allowed to create more new roles? (y/n) n

 ##### 16. Installed Git and cloned the repo
  - $ sudo apt-get install git